mcarmich146/spotlite-example/README.md

-# spotlite - Satellogic Imagery Discovery and Access Demonstration Tool
+# spotlite-example - Example code showing how to use Satellogic "spotlite" package to interact with the Archive API.

 ## PURPOSE:
 This app is intended to exercise the API in a demo centric way that allows the user to follow their predicted user CONOPS lifecycle (below).

-Life Cycle Steps (based on the [TCPED](https://www.dhs.gov/sites/default/files/publications/FactSheet%20TCPED%20Process%20Analysis%202016.12.12%20FINAL_1_0.pdf) life cycle):
+The inspiration for this package came from the Life Cycle Steps (based on the [TCPED](https://www.dhs.gov/sites/default/files/publications/FactSheet%20TCPED%20Process%20Analysis%202016.12.12%20FINAL_1_0.pdf) life cycle):
 1. User enters place name or lat/long for search
 2. Search the archive for tiles and visualize them.
 3. Access the full resolution Rapid Response products